eadorin/target-enhancements/readme.md

 ![Better Target 2](./img/better_target_2.png?raw=true)

-- [Experimental][need more developing] Write on the chat who is targeting whom, or who is being targeted by whom thanks to the lib-targetting library module
+- [Experimental][It's work but the chat a little ugly ] Write on the chat who is targeting whom, or who is being targeted by whom thanks to the lib-targetting library module

 ## Settings